 Track conditions are generally good, though rocky and sandy in parts, and a small camping area is set back in the trees.
 Walking tracks to Little Bondi and Macassan Beach form an onward walking trail.

-Caution should be taken if swimming near the rocks as dangerous strong rips sometimes occur.
+Caution should be taken near the rocks as dangerous strong rips sometimes occur.

 Garanhan/Macassan Beachis a long, wide beach of white sand which contrasts with the rough-textured shelves of laterite that run parallel to the general line of the coast.